HypnosNova/WebRTC/RTCDataConnection/README.md

 #### Features

-1. Share files of any size — directly
+1. Share files of any size ?directly
 2. Share text messages of any length
-3. Share any kind of data — directly
+3. Share any kind of data ?directly

 =